 Create thousands of good-paying construction jobs and strengthen our local economy.

-Bond funds would be administered by the San Diego Housing Commission and would be subject to independent citizen oversight and annual audits to ensure funds are spent as promised.
+Bond program administered by the San Diego Housing Commission and subject to independent citizen oversight and annual audits to ensure funds are spent as promised and taxpayers are protected.

-Numerous studies have established that San Diego faces a housing crisis.
-Median rent has increased 36 percent since 2000, while median renter income has increased only 4 percent over the same period.
+Numerous studies confirm San Diego faces a housing crisis.
+Median rent has increased 36 percent since 2000, while median renter income has increased just 4 percent over the same period.

 The lack of affordable housing displaces seniors, veterans, transition age youth, and people with disabilities in substandard housing and homelessness.